TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 **Description**: Path to a directory with the audit log file.
 When audit log is enabled, the portal will create a file called `portal.log` in that directory.
 All admin actions will be reflected in that file.

 ### Session management
-This section explains how to configure the session management settings in the portal.
-Using the below setting, you can configure:
+This section explains how to configure session management for the portal.
+Using the settings below, you can configure:
-- The name of the portal's session cookie;
+- Name of the portal's session cookie.
-- Various aspects of cookie security such as should it be sent only over a TLS-encrypted connection and is accessible by Javascript API on the client-side;
+- Various aspects of cookie security, including: should it be sent using an TLS-encrypted connection and is it accessible by Javascript API on the client-side?
-- The cookie encryption key;
+- Cookie encryption key.
 - Cookie lifetime.

 #### PORTAL_SESSION_NAME